rahulkodali/profRatings/README.md

     //in config file
     API_KEY=your_api_key_here
     ```
-4. For schools other than UT change base of curr url:
+4. For schools other than UT change base of curr url in ratings.py:

     ```plaintext
     //example